-A ccumulations of pollen from pine and other trees may also appear algae-like.
-Pollen forms a film on the water, but unlike algae it is yellowish and will feel coarse to the touch rather than slimy.
+also appear like cyanobacteria.
+Pollen forms a film on the water, but unlike green algae and cyanobacteria, it is yellowish and will feel coarse to the touch rather than slimy.
 When pollen is abundant it will coat items on land as well as in the water.
 Pollen most often accumulates in spring and early summer.